Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 When learning Python, you end up learning how to indent your code in the right way because the language is indentation sensitive.
 However, a single indentation mistake can break your entire code.
 This may end up discarding the beginner since with wrong indentation the code will not run.

-In linux like Ubuntu, Python is already installed by default, so the developer will not have to spend his time in Installation.
+In Linux like Ubuntu, Python is already installed by default, so the developer will not have to spend his time in Installation.
 Similarly in Widows, installing  Python is very easy.
 In MAC OS  Python 2.0 is already installed, but this version is never used as it will interfere with system libraries.
-Instead another version is downloaded.
-After downloading, selecting proper version in development environment is very important.
+Instead, another version is downloaded.
+After downloading, selecting the proper version in the development environment is very important.

 In conclusion, both languages are easy to learn depending on the developer's skill, therefore each technology will receive a point here.